 Thirdly, data sharing presents an opportunity to connect readers to the larger research agenda.
-As Jon Grahe, Managing Executive Editor of The Journal of Social Psychology, says:
+As Jon Grahe, former Managing Executive Editor of The Journal of Social Psychology, says:

 “If data are published on a project that also directs readers to a main page where other study data sets are kept, the research can have even greater impact.
 By sharing the data, we invite readers to challenge the authors’ assertions directly.
 This has a benefit of pressing authors to make sure their data and analyses are correct.
 More than once, an author earning an open data badge has contacted me and alerted me to a data error of some sort as they prepared to make their research open.
 If not for the data sharing process, these errors would never be found or would have been found post publication.”

 You can find out more about how The Journal of Social Psychology rewards its authors with Open Science Badges on the Peer Support Zone.

 There are several things to be aware of before adopting the program.

 The journal needs to use an online peer review system, such as ScholarOne Manuscripts or Editorial Manager.

 Adopting Open Science Badges does require some additional work for editors, so it is important to consider if there is capacity to accommodate this.
 For example, each application for a badge will require adding some extra steps into the workflow, such as:

 If after discussion with your Portfolio Manager, you decide to implement Open Science Badges on your journal, the following changes will be made:

 If you are interested in implementing the Open Science Badges program on your journal, please contact your Portfolio Manager at Taylor & Francis for more information.